javascript-tutorial/en.javascript.info/5-network/10-long-polling/article.md

 subscribe();
 ```

-The `subscribe()` function makes a fetch, then waits for the response, handles it and calls itself again.
+As you can see, `subscribe` function makes a fetch, then waits for the response, handles it and calls itself again.

 ```warn header="Server should be ok with many pending connections"
 The server architecture must be able to work with many pending connections.